textpattern/textpattern.github.io/administration/preferences-panel.md

 ##### Syndicate article excerpt only? {#syndicate_article_excerpt_only}

-If this is set to “No”, then feeds will always contain the full article bodies.
-If this is set to “Yes”, feed items will contain an excerpt instead of the article body where it is available.
+If this is set to "No", then feeds will always contain the full article bodies.
+If this is set to "Yes", feed items will contain an excerpt instead of the article body where it is available.

 ##### How many articles should be included in feeds? {#how_many_articles_should_be_included_in_feeds}